-Current version number: 4.3 for Level 5 optional module Independent Report (HANXRX-15-5) ework to 100% coursework, in line with amendment to module.
-Interim awards updated in Parts 1 and 3: Higher Education Foundation Certificate added.
-Material Alteration: No Rationale: to ensure accuracy I can confirm that student represe managers have been consulted and support this change entatives have been consulted about this change onsultation which has been placed in the Module File Signature: Date : 28/02/20 present or planned for by the depart ot require additional resources beyond the scope of those already rtment Signature: Date : 28/2/2020 Approval Committee and Date: CVC Chair's action 2020 03 03 Change approved with effect from: 1 September 2020 Resulting new version number: 4.5 (intakes 2020+)
+Current version number: 4.3 for Level 5 optional module Independent Report (HANXRX-15-5) sework to 100% coursework, in line with amendment to module.
+Interim awards updated in Parts 1 and 3: : Higher Education Foundation Certificate added.
+Material Alteration: No Rationale: to ensure accuracy I can confirm that student represe managers have been consulted and support this change entatives have been consulted about this change onsultation which has been placed in the Module File Signature: Date : 28/02/20 Name of Head of Department: I confirm that this change does n present or planned for by the depa Signature: ot require additional resources beyond the scope of those already rtment Date: 28/2/2020 CVC Chair's action 2020 03 03 Approval Committee and Date: Change approved with effect from: 1 September 2020 Resulting new version number: 4.5 (intakes 2020+)